 Carbohydrates that are high in fibre and starch – such as wholegrains, nuts, cereals, give us energy without causing sudden peaks in our blood sugar.
 This is because they release sugar into our blood more slowly than cakes, biscuits, sweet drinks and so on, which can give us those sugar highs – followed by a sudden dip in sugar levels.

 As well as being a good source of energy and fibre, carbs give us vital nutrients.
 “Fruits are good sources of carbohydrates,” says Elaine Allerton.
 “Eat the whole fruit, rather than juicing it.
 That way it gives you soluble fibre, which is important for your digestion, as well as vitamins and minerals.

 “All fruits are good for you.
 Try to eat a range of different ones, in lots of different colours – like eating a rainbow.
 That way you’re more likely to be able to meet all your vitamin and mineral needs.”
 Eating a wide range of vegetables is important for exactly the same reasons – a variety of nutrients, fibre and carbs.

 Find out more about the benefits of eating a rainbow of colourful foods

 The downside of carbohydrates

-Don’t eat too much of them, is the message.
-It seems, that despite numerous claims about the perils of eating carbs that perhaps it isn’t the carbs that are the problem, but the amount we consume.
+So long as you are healthy and haven’t been diagnosed with diabetes, it seems that despite numerous claims about the perils of carbs, perhaps it isn’t the carbs that are the problem – rather the type of carbs and the amount we consume.